About

 The solution

-What does the solution to these problems look like?
 Local government services are easy to use, both by the public and public servants.
-People can easily find them through an internet search or on government websites.
+People easily find them.
 They understand the information without a high level of education or training.
-They can complete forms and transactions without friction.
+They complete forms and transactions without friction.

 People have helpful and timely information so they can stay safe during emergencies.
 They know how to get the services they need.
 They don’t dread dealing with their local government.
 Instead, their experience of government services is good.
 They feel good that their tax dollars are well-spent.
 Budgets get easier to balance due to efficiency gains.